DIY and Crafts

 Materials Required:

-Pink paper, red paper, scissors, glue, marker.
+Pink paper, red paper, scissors, glue, and marker.

 Procedure: